Friends of the Arboretum Lecture

 This program is scheduled as an in-person program (and online, too) under the assumption we can meet together in groups at this time.
 If NC State or the state have any COVID-19 safety guidelines in place at this time, everyone in attendance will be required to follow them.
 If meeting in person indoors isn't permitted, we may need to meet only online or cancel this program

-- Free for Friends of the JC Raulston Arboretum members, NC State University students (with ID), and Department of Horticultural Science faculty and staff, all others $5.00.
+- Free for North American Rock Garden Society (Piedmont Chapter) members, Friends of the JC Raulston Arboretum members, Department of Horticultural Science staff and faculty, NC State University students, and online participants; otherwise $5.00.

-- Advance registration is not available.
+- Advance registration is not available for in-person attendees.
 Check-in available at the door.
+Registration for online attendees available at https://jcra.ncsu.edu/foa-lecture/.

 - Need directions?
 Click here.